 - Make another layer of pasta followed by slices of Velveeta.

-- More pasta sauce, meat and mozzarella.
+- More pasta, 1/2 jar of sauce, the rest of the meat and 1 cup of mozzarella.

 - Cover with foil and bake for an hour.
 Remove the foil when there is about 10 minutes left and sprinkle on the Parmesan.
 Return to the oven to finish the baking time.